“The little bundle of genius (scores) one of the most solid hits of her career” – “Film Digest” review of “In The Good

 January 27, 1969: Judy started her final week at the “Talk of the Town” nightclub in London, England.
 The big news (which made the papers the next day) was that backstage at the club (see photo above) Judy and Mickey Deans announced that they had been secretly married on January 9th.
-Judy said, “It was a religious ceremony and we went to the church by taxi and left shortly afterwards.
+Judy said, “It was a religious ceremony and we went to the church by taxi and left shortly afterward.
 It was a proper thing and the priest was somebody I’ve known for a long time.”
 She also said, “We even signed the marriage register.
 I have never been so happy.”
 Judy was still legally married to Mark Herron.
 Their divorce wasn’t final until February 11, 1969.
 On March 15, 1969, Judy and Deans were legally married at the Chelsea Registry Office in London, England.

 Back to January 27th.
 On this night John Meyer rented a portable Nagra reel tape recorder (which used five-inch reels and a multi-directional Sehheiser microphone) and recorded Judy’s performance.
 Later, Judy, Deans, and Meyer were up at the Ritz Hotel listening to the tape until 4 in the morning.
 Judy and Deans agreed to pay the $10 a day rental fee to keep the machine in order to get more performances on tape.

 Many of these performances ended up on the “Judy.
 London.
 1969” LP released by Juno Records in 1969.
-The sound quality and pitch are at time incorrect on that release.
+The sound quality and pitch are at times incorrect on that release.
 Luckily, the tapes and other recordings have been expertly remastered by John H. Haley for the wonderful 2014 3-CD release “Swan Songs, First Flights.”